eclipse-kura/kura/README.md

 </div>

-An OSGi-based Application Framework for M2M Service Gateways
+**Eclipse Kura**, from [the maori word for tank/container](https://maoridictionary.co.nz/search/?keywords=kura), is an OSGi-based Application Framework for M2M Service Gateways

 Background
 ----------